-The association aims to endeavor to sustain and further develop the working relationship held with Optometrists, Ophthalmologists, Plastic and Reconstructive Surgeons and Maxilo-Facial Surgeons in order to achieve the best possible treatment in holistic rehabilitation of patients.
+OASA aims to sustain and further develop the working relationship with all stakeholders, including Optometrists, Ophthalmologists, Plastic and Reconstructive Surgeons and Maxilo-Facial Surgeons in order to achieve the best possible treatment and holistic rehabilitation of patients.

-An ocular prosthesis needs replacing every -five to eight years as the material deteriorates and therefore has a limited lifespan.
-If not replaced, this Will lead to recurring discharge from the socket and resultant irritation to the socket.
+An Ocular Prosthesis needs replacing every -five years as the material deteriorates and therefore has a limited lifespan.
+If not replaced, this could lead to recurring discharge from the socket and irritation to the socket.

-If the shape of your socket changes due to aging or damage, a new prosthesis is often considered Mr better comfort and cosmesis.
-Bear in mind, that when fitting a child, a new prosthesis is required at regular intervals during the growing years so that the socket and prosthesis keep pace with the changes occurring in the facial bone structure.
+If the shape of your socket changes due to ageing or damage, a new prosthesis is often appropriate for better comfort and cosmesis.
+Bear in mind, that when fitting a child, a new Prosthesis is required at regular intervals during the growing years so that the socket and Prosthesis keep pace with the changes occurring in the facial bone structure.

-In order to achieve the best results, one should exercise patience with fittings and manufacture processes as these are very time consuming and all attention is paid to achieve the best final result possible.
-The fitting period may extend over a few months to ensure that the eye prosthesis is going to be accurately and symmetrically reproduced to resemble your remaining eye.
+In order to achieve the best results, one should exercise patience with fittings and the manufacture processes as these are very time consuming.
+The fitting period may extend over a few months to ensure that the Ocular Prosthesis is going to be accurately and symmetrically reproduced to resemble your remaining eye.

-A custom designed ocular prosthesis is a prosthesis taken from an impression moulded shape, which then corresponds with the socket shape in order to achieve best comfort, movement and lid shaping.
+A custom-designed Ocular Prosthesis begins with an impression moulded shape, that corresponds with the socket shape in order to achieve the best comfort, movement and lid shaping.

-The stock prosthesis is not hand made for an individual patient and one is usually chosen from a fitting set held by the Ocularist.
-A stock prosthesis can be adjusted for a better cosmetic result.
+The Stock Prosthesis is not handmade for an individual patient and is adjusted from a fitting set by the Ocularist for a good cosmetic result.

-The ocular prosthesis falls under the non-surgical or external appliance section of your medical aid fund.
-Most Ocularists can assist you in getting the proper authorisation for manufacture and fitting of your ocular prosthesis.
+The Ocular Prosthesis falls under the non-surgical or external appliance section of your medical aid fund.
+Most Ocularists can assist you in getting the proper authorisation for the manufacture and fitting of your Ocular Prosthesis.

-Always take note of package inserts on medication used with your eye prosthesis, as some eye medications are contra-indicated for hard/gas-permeable contact lenses (which are also made from Methyl Methacrylate) and would therefore be contraindicated for your eye prosthesis.
-Your eye prosthesis should be removed for the duration of the course of medication prescribed to prevent deterioration of the material.
-Ask your doctor, if he is able, to prescribe an alternate medication which will not affect your eye prosthesis.
+Ocular Prosthesis wearers, should always take note of package inserts on the medication used with their eye prosthesis, as some eye medications are contra-indicated for hard/gas-permeable contact lenses.
+Please check your medication insert for warnings about hard contact lenses.
+This would be a contraindication for use with your Ocular Prosthesis.
+Ask your doctor to prescribe an alternate medication which will not affect your Ocular Prosthesis.